 Unlike Abair and Dillard, Phelps died with only fentanyl in his system.

-Once Phelps was gone, Marie said that her parents’ deteriorating health initially swayed her to keep her brother’s cause of death secret.
+Once Phelps was gone, Marie said her parents’ deteriorating health initially swayed her to keep her brother’s cause of death secret.
 But having gone through recovery herself, she expressed hope that his story could now have a positive impact on the skate community.

-Vitello also struggled with the decision to withhold Phelps’ cause of death, admitting that he still carries guilt for covering for Phelps while he was alive.
+Vitello also struggled with the decision to withhold Phelps’ cause of death, admitting he still carries guilt for covering for Phelps while he was alive.

 “He couldn’t really form a sentence.
 He was slurring his words and drooling,” Vitello said.
 “I can't totally dodge the idea that I had somebody working for me that was a danger not only to himself, but to other people.”

-Phelps long prided himself on being the smartest person in the room, a title that Vitello said his addiction stripped from him.
-He said that the stigma and shame for Phelps didn’t come from the pressures of society, but rather what his drug use turned him into.
+Phelps long prided himself on being the smartest person in the room, a title Vitello said his addiction stripped from him.
+He said the stigma and shame for Phelps didn’t come from the pressures of society, but rather what his drug use turned him into.

 “I felt bad for Jake because I knew that wasn’t a fair representation of the brilliant person that he was,” Vitello said.
 “It just wasn’t him.
 It wasn’t what he wanted to put forth.
 But he couldn’t stop.”